- Emergency Services

 • Membrane structures shall be limited to one story in height.
 However, height shall not be limited in number of feet unless otherwise ruled by the AHJ.

 • Tents or membrane structures and their appurtenances shall be adequately roped, braced, and anchored to withstand the elements of weather and prevent collapsing.

-• The applicant/ tent users will be responsible for restitution of any damage resulting from the erection/ use of tents.
+• The applicant/users will be responsible for restitution of any damage resulting from the erection/use of tents or membrane structures.

 • Exit doors shall swing in the direction of travel.